Chart Color Schemes

 Marsden Park - Shanes Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Marsden Park-Shanes Park is among the most culturally diverse areas in Australia, with 54.9% of its population born overseas and 61.3% speaking a language other than English at home.
-Christianity is the predominant religion in Marsden Park-Shanes Park, comprising 41.8% of the population.
-However, Hinduism is notably overrepresented, making up 26.7% compared to the Greater Sydney average of 20.2%.
+The predominant religion in Marsden Park-Shanes Park, as of recent data, is Christianity, comprising 41.8% of the population.
+However, Hinduism is notably overrepresented, making up 26.7% of the population, which is higher than the Greater Sydney average of 20.2%.

 Frequently Asked Questions - Diversity